HsienChing/RS-485_Modbus-RTU_Call_Response_and_HMI_Display_with_CRC_for_STM32/README.md

 1. The CRC 16 calculation function is available from Lammert Bies, https://github.com/lammertb/libcrc .
 1. On-line CRC calculation and free library, https://www.lammertbies.nl/comm/info/crc-calculation .
 1. The key files of the library used in this project is put in the [library](library).

+Notice:

+If the following problems happen during compiling by STM32CubeIDE, go to "Project > Properties > C/C++ Build > Settings > Tool Settings > MCU Settings" and then check the box "Use float with printf from newlib-nano (-u _printf_float)."

+    1. The float formatting support is not enabled, check your MCU Settings from "Project Properties > C/C++ Build > Settings > Tool Settings", or add manually "-u _printf_float" in linker flags.	main.c	/F103C8_UART_HMI/Core/Src
+    2. Problem description: The float formatting support is not enabled, check your MCU Settings from "Project Properties > C/C++ Build > Settings > Tool Settings", or add manually "-u _printf_float" in linker flags.

 ## Test board (device simulator)